-- Thorough familiarity with the theory, history, and practice of drama and theatre as collaborative cultural forms - Historical understanding of the diverse global locations of theatre and the intercultural contact among theatre traditions, especially as these multiply in the modern and contemporary periods and performance, as well as to diverse cultural activities - Intensive training in the methods and materials of theatre research and writing, leading to original scholarly projects that range in complexity from term papers to dissertations - Understanding of theatre-as-practice, and of the reciprocal relations between research and practice, through participation in the production process - Broad-based preparation for future careers as theatre scholars, teachers, and practitioners - Professionalization in the discipline of theatre through participation in conferences and submission of work to scholarly journals
+- 1. Demonstrate understanding of the theory, history, and practice of drama and theatre as collaborative cultural forms across historical periods. - 2.
+Master the methods and materials of theatre and performance research and writing in order to produce original scholarly projects that range in complexity from term papers to dissertations. - 3.
+Develop methods for theatre and performance practice and theory in order to test the reciprocal relations between research and practice through reflective participation in the production process. - 4.
+Identify and distinguish among the diverse global locations of theatre and the intercultural contact among theatre traditions, especially as these multiply in the modern and contemporary periods. - 5.
+Prepare for future careers combining theatre and performance scholarship, teaching, and/or practice. - 6.
+Demonstrate professionalization in the discipline of theatre through participation in conferences and submission of work to scholarly journals.